 The Evening Division office is open daily as well as every night and on weekends when classes are in session.
-Located in Beacon Hall, Room116, the Evening Division office provides information and support services for faculty and students.
-To contact the Evening Division Office by telephone, call 203-332-5056.
+The Evening Division is not open on weekends during the break between the fall and spring semesters and during the summer.
+Located in Beacon Hall, Room BH-116, the Evening Division office provides information and support services for faculty and students.
+To contact the Evening Division Office by telephone, call 203-332-5208.